fttlov/JCAdvance/README.md

 ## What's the difference:
 In conception of use Gyro Motion, user friendly GUI and bugfixes <br>
 DSAdvance was designed primarily for SONY's two-handed controllers.
 JCAdvance, as you might guess, focuses on the Joy-Con's and Gyro aiming features. <br>
 I assume that Gyro aiming with a two-handed gamepad and Joy-Cons is based on different concepts.
 Two handed: Gyro aiming is a fine-tuning, adjustment for classic stick aiming.
-Joy-con's - it's free hand full Gyro aiming - right stick for looking(aiming) is a relic of the past.
+Joy-con's - it's free hand full Gyro aiming - right stick for looking(aiming) in FPS is a relic of the past.

 ## What's new:
 - Config.exe.
 All primary settings, mapping buttons and hotkeys now can be configured via GUI